baltazarandersson/react-giffi-app/README.md

 - Getting involved with React.js

-- Continuing learning about fetch and web APIs
+- Continue learning about fetch and web APIs

 - Getting intro JSX